MrR0807/Notes/understanding-parquet-file.md

 }
 ```

+16361803666f6f

 Analyse:
 * Field Id delta + Field Type: `16` - in bits it is `0001 0110`.
 The first part of 4 bits represent the delta or if it is a first entry, then current id. `0001` bits traslate to `1`.
 The second portion of 4 bits represent field type. `0110` converts to `6` which in [Struct encoding](https://github.com/apache/thrift/blob/master/doc/specs/thrift-compact-protocol.md#struct-encoding) means `I64`.
-* Field value: `3618` - Because we know it the type we expect at least 10 bytes to represent a number.
+* Field value: `36` - Because we know it is `I64` type, we expect at least 10 bytes to represent a number (as per documentation).
+Because we know that `int` and `long` values encoded with zigzag and then Unsigned LEB128, we have to use Helper functions to decode the number: `final var bytes = Hex.decodeHex("36"); System.out.println(ThriftHelperUtils.readI64(bytes));`.
+This will print 27, which is our number.

-* 03
-* 666f6f
+* Field Id delta + Field Type: `18` -
+* Field length (because it is string, from documentation we know it is encoded with Unsigned LEB128): `03` -
+* Field value: `666f6f` - this should be familiar from JSON section and it stands for "foo".